Enjoy La Boquilla Beach, historic sites and more

 - Calle del Arsenal

-Calle del Arsenal is home to lively nightclubs like Dónde Fidel, La Habana, Bazurto Social Club and Quiebra Canto.
+Partake in some of the area’s best nightlife when you visit Calle del Arsenal’s lively nightclubs, such as Dónde Fidel, La Habana, Bazurto Social Club and Quiebra Canto.

-First built as a main entrance to the walled city, this iconic clock tower once housed a chapel and a weapons room.
+This iconic clock tower was built as a main entrance to the walled city and once housed a chapel and a weapons room.

-Dating from the 1700s, this beautiful church is named for a Spanish priest who dedicated his life to helping slaves in Cartagena.
-The church also features the African Caribbean Museum on the second floor.
+Named after a Spanish priest who in the 1700s dedicated his life to helping slaves in Cartagena, this gorgeous church is home to the African Caribbean Museum on the second floor.

 - La Aduana Square

-Once the site of Inquisition trials, this 18th-century building is now a museum housing Inquisition instruments of torture, pre-Columbian artwork, old church bells, ancient maps and other historic artifacts.
+The former site of the Inquisition trials, this 18th-century building now serves as a museum filled with unique Inquisition artifacts, such as old church bells, maps, pre-Columbian artwork and torture devices.

 - The Vaults